 People wear rubber gloves mainly for two reasons: to protect your hands from smells, substances, and temperatures that wouldn't be healthy for them, and to keep your skin soft and wrinkle-free.
 Rubber gloves really do a great job achieving both those goals, but it seems to defeat the purpose if you walk around for hours afterward smelling like a tire.

-Here are few very different options for minimizing and eliminating the rubbery smell of rubber gloves.
+Here are a few options for minimizing and eliminating the smell of rubber gloves.

 1. Choose Scented, Disposable, or Non-Latex Gloves

 While rubber gloves really are essential for some tasks, lightweight disposable gloves may be an option for less messy or dangerous work.
-If disposables are an option, you can buy them in inexpensively in bulk.
-Grab a pair, use them, and toss them -- and smell is not an issue!
+If disposables are an option, you can buy them inexpensively in bulk.
+Grab a pair, use them, and toss them, and the smell won't be an issue!

 There are a number of latex-free gloves on the market.
-Many are made of a product called nitrile, which is described as being tougher than latex, easier to put on, and less smelly into the bargain.
+Many are made of a product called nitrile, which is described as being tougher than latex, easier to put on, and less smelly.
 People with skin reactions will, of course, appreciate the latex-free properties.

 2. Turn Your Gloves Inside Out

 If you love your gloves but hate their smell, you may be able to manage the problem quite simply.
 When you're done using the gloves, turn them inside out.
 Then put them on again.
 Wash your hands thoroughly with inside-out gloves, using an antibacterial soap with a scent you like.